-Embedded within various residence halls, our learning communities are residential spaces that bring together faculty, staff, and students around a specific focus.
-Exclusive seminars, class sections, events, and connections with instructors and staff help make a large university feel smaller and more intimate.
+Embedded within various residence halls, our learning and theme communities are residential spaces that bring together students around a specific focus and help make a large university feel smaller and more intimate.
+You’ll foster connections, find special events, and get plugged into campus in these unique programs designed to welcome and support you.

-We do our best to place students in the communities that they ranked in their preferences, however, we always see a large number of students preferencing the same buildings.
+Note: we do our best to place students in the communities they rank in their preferences, however, we often see a large number of students preferencing the same buildings.
 Because of this, it is possible for students to be placed in any hall or community on campus, even if they did not rank or prioritize it in their preferences.

 - Exclusive special events, for-credit seminars, and activities built around your interests